 If you would like to receive emails regarding the Policy ASPA’s activities, please contact the facilitators.

-Attendees at the Policy ASPA’s working session during the 2015 SMTE Symposium identified four action items that define our agenda for the next two years:
+Attendees at the Policy ASPA’s working session during the 2023 SMTE Symposium identified three action items that define our agenda for the next two years:

 The term “policy” has many meanings and many uses.

 NAfME is making an effort to reach out to the music education policy research community.